psu-inversion/WRF_boundary_coupling/README.md

 To download the code sources and users' guides, visit the webpage: http://acmg.seas.harvard.edu/geos/

-The version of the wrfchembc code for GEOS-Chem has been archived in "psu-inversion/WRF_boundary_coupling/wrfchem_GEOS_pkg.tar"
+The version of the wrfchembc code for GEOS-Chem has been archived in:
+"psu-inversion/WRF_boundary_coupling/wrfchem_GEOS_pkg.tar"

 Main source code "main_bc_wrfchem_GEOS.f90"